JayKessel/Route53Checker/README.md

 # Route53Checker

-Route53Checker identifies possible issues related to an AWS account's Route 53 entries, by reviewing A and CNAME records and comparing them to the resources within the account and public DNS records.The following are some of the checks conducted.
+Route53Checker identifies possible issues related to an AWS account's Route 53 entries, by reviewing A and CNAME records and comparing them to the resources within the account and public DNS records.

+The following are some of the checks conducted.

 * Check for possible subdomain takeovers
 * Find dangling domains